karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-aws-distro-for-otel-and-dotnet-part-2.md

 - The ``AddSource(nameof(PublishMessageController))`` method is used to add a new ActivitySource to the provider.
 Everytime you create a new Activity you must add a new ActivitySource.
 - The ``.SetResourceBuilder(ResourceBuilder.CreateDefault().AddService("App1"))`` method configures the Resource for the application.
 - The ``AddOtlpExporter()`` method indicates that the tracing data is going to be exported to this specific endpoint.
 This endpoint matches with the gRPC Receiver Endpoint in the Collector configuration file.
-- The ``Sdk.SetDefaultTextMapPropagator(new AWSXRayPropagator())`` method is needed if your app calls another application instrumented with AWS X-Ray SDK.
+- The ``Sdk.SetDefaultTextMapPropagator(new AWSXRayPropagator())`` method is needed if your app calls another application instrumented with AWS X-Ray.
 This method overrides the value of the ``Propagators.DefaultTextMapPropagator`` with the ``AWSXRayPropagator`` value.
 The ``Propagators.DefaultTextMapPropagator`` is used internally by some instrumentation packages to infer and propagate the trace ID.